Captain-App/sandbox-sdk/PRIVATE_PUBLISHING.md

 # Private Publishing Setup (GitHub Packages)

-This document describes how to publish the npm package and Docker images using GitHub's infrastructure.
+This document describes how to build and release the package and Docker images using GitHub's infrastructure.

 ## Overview

-This fork publishes to GitHub's package registries:
+This fork publishes to GitHub's registries:

-- **NPM Package**: `@cloudflare/sandbox` → GitHub Packages (npm registry)
+- **NPM Package**: Distributed as a **tarball** attached to GitHub Releases.
 - **Docker Images**: `ghcr.io/captain-app/sandbox` → GitHub Container Registry

 ## Prerequisites

 No external accounts needed!
 The workflow uses GitHub's built-in `GITHUB_TOKEN` for:

-- Publishing npm packages to GitHub Packages
 - Publishing Docker images to GitHub Container Registry
-- Creating GitHub releases
+- Creating GitHub releases with tarball assets

 ## Publishing